francescogreppi/francescogreppi.github.io/_posts/2016-04-20-closures-pt2.markdown

 categories: Javascript
 ---

-Ok, after the lexical environment I now have to explain myself nested functions.
-Then I'll be able to proceed to the core of closures.
+Ok, after the lexical environment I now have to explain myself nested functions, which is not that hard to get, I see it as a logical consequence of the lexical environment.
+Then I'll proceed to the core of closures.

 So, the cool stuff of functions is that they can be nested into each other.
 This particularity generates the scope chain, which is a **chain of lexical environments**, all connected between them in a hierarchical structure.